We may earn commission from affiliate links →

 Lumbarda is thankfully unspoiled by large, sprawling hotels.
-A handful of sympathetically built, low-rise apartment complexes such as Lumbarda Resort Apartment or the gorgeous The Dreamers Club.
-The majority of accommodation in Lumbarda is Airbnb self-catering apartments in local homes, holiday home rentals, or family-run guesthouses.
+There are a handful of sympathetically built, low-rise apartment complexes such as Lumbarda Resort Apartment or the gorgeous The Dreamers Club.
+The majority of accommodation in Lumbarda is self-catering apartments in local homes, holiday home rentals, or family-run guesthouses.
 The lack of large hotels adds to Lumbarda’s charm and gentle vibe.

 Where To Eat In Lumbarda

 Lumbarda has several excellent restaurants strung along its pretty waterfront with freshly caught fish featuring on almost every menu.
 Each restaurant boasts a terrace offering beautiful sunset views.